 Our primary choices for technology are:

-Postgres (RDBMS).
 We love Postgres, it handles everything we throw at it.
-It performs surprisingly well and, most of the time prevents us from having to use specialised databases.
+It performs surprisingly well and, most of the time prevents us from having to use specialized databases.

-GraphQL For communication, we really like GraphQl, not only because of its endless possibilities but also because of the great tooling and integrations built around it.
+For communication, we really like GraphQL, not only because of its endless possibilities but also because of the great tooling and integrations built around it.

 From time to time, we also use the following technologies: